NCAA Division I women's volleyball tournament

 The NCAA Division I women's volleyball tournament is an annual event organized by the National Collegiate Athletic Association to determine the national champion of women's collegiate volleyball among its Division I members in the United States.
 It has been contested every winter since 1981, except 2020.

-Penn State won the most recent tournament, defeating Louisville 3–1 at KFC Yum!
-Center in Louisville, Kentucky.
+Texas A&M won the most recent tournament, defeating Kentucky 3–0 at the T-Mobile Center in Kansas City, Missouri.

 Stanford has been the most successful program, with nine national titles.

 History

 From 1970 through 1980, before the NCAA governed women's collegiate athletics, the Association for Intercollegiate Athletics for Women conducted the women's collegiate volleyball championships.

-Volleyball was one of twelve women's sports added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
-The AIAW continued to conduct its established championship program in the same twelve (and other) sports; however, after a year of dual women's championships, the NCAA won the fight and assumed the AIAW's authority and membership.
+Volleyball was one of twelve women's sports that were added to the NCAA championship program for the 1981–82 school year, as the NCAA engaged in battle with the AIAW for sole governance of women's collegiate sports.
+The AIAW continued to conduct its established championship program in the same twelve (and other) sports.
+After only a year of dual women's championships, the NCAA wrested control from and supplanted the AIAW, absorbing most of its membership.

 The first NCAA championship tournament was held in 1981, with 20 schools competing for the title.
 The tournament expanded gradually, moving to 28 teams in 1982, 32 in 1986, 48 in 1993, 56 in 1997, and finally to its current size of 64 in 1998.